Oklahoma HVAC Continuing Education

 Once you get your CE done, you’re ready to send in the renewal form.
-Fill it out and include the required renewal fee.
-It’s:
+Fill it out, include the required renewal fee, and send it to the state.

 If you’re a journeyman, that’s all you need to do.
 But if you’re a contractor, you have a few extra steps

 Additional to-dos for contractors

 Contractors also need to include a copy of the continuing certificate for any bond or insurance that would have expired since their last renewal (remember, you need to maintain a $5,000 bond and $50,000 of commercial general liability insurance at all times).

 To be eligible for renewal, contractors also need to make sure they’re aligning with the CIB’s apprentice requirements, meaning they can’t have more than three apprentices under them.
 And they need to keep their license properly displayed on their vehicles, plus all advertising, contracts, and bids.